 Remuneration fees of certain key management personnel are borne by related parties and not recharged to the Company.
 The remuneration is not in relation to services rendered to the Company.

 25 Subsequent events

-Pursuant to resolutions dated 19 October 2022 and 26 January 2023, the Company declared dividends amounting to US\$820,000,000 and US\$740,000,000 respectively to its immediate holding company.
+Pursuant to a directors' resolution in writing dated 25 October 2023, the Company declared an interim dividend amounting to US\$800,000,000 to its immediate holding company which was paid fully in cash.